th2-net/th2-conn-http-client/README.md

 #### Fixed:

-*  fixed bug with not sending body filled requests
+*  fixed bug with not sending all requests with body

 ### v0.5.1